2014 – 2015

 Students who choose to live in the community must secure their own living accommodations.
 Off-Campus and Commuter Services will assist students in finding housing by providing up-to-date listings of available housing.
 These listings are available on the web at www.places4students.com.
 Additional information about living off campus can be found on the web at www.wcupa.edu/och/.

 The University provides bus service from North to South Campus (and return) during the spring and fall semesters.
 The buses run from 7:15 a.m. to 2 a.m. on weekdays, and from 10 a.m. to 2 a.m. on weekends.
-On North Campus, the buses stop in front of Ehinger Gymnasium and Wayne Hall.
-On South Campus the buses stop at the Sturzebecker Health Sciences Center, South Campus Apartments, The Village, and Q and R Lots (upon request).
+On North Campus, the buses stop in front of Ehinger Gymnasium on Church Street and in front of Wayne Hall.
+On South Campus the buses stop at the Sturzebecker Health Sciences Center, South Campus Apartments, The Village, East Village, and Q and R Lots (upon request).
 Bus schedules are available at residence hall desks, Public Safety, Sykes Student Union Information Center, or on the web.
 Limited bus service also is available during the first and second summer sessions (see schedule for dates and times).
+There is no bus service during the winter session.

 Students using the bus service should be advised that it is impossible to provide timely transportation between North and South Campus within the standard 10-minute class break.
 Therefore, students should plan and develop class schedules that allow time to be transported between the two campuses through the use of open class periods.